 BOR 4351 Critical Infrastructure Protection (3-0).
 The evolution and principles of critical infrastructure, in both the private and public sectors, vital to their community, state, or the nation are identified.
 Risk assessments are performed and students address risk mitigation plans and appropriate countermeasures to a variety of threats from an all-hazards perspective.
 Includes instruction in homeland security policy, critical infrastructure policy, threat assessment, physical security, personnel security, operational security, contingency planning, case analyses of specific industries and systems, redundancy planning, emergency and disaster planning, security systems, and intelligence operations.

-BOR 3340 Legal and Constitutional Issues in Homeland Security (3-0).
+BOR 3340 Legal Issues in International Relations (3-0).
 Students receive an in-depth overview of laws, policy, strategy, organization, and plans for dealing with various natural, accidental and premeditated threats to homeland security.
 Students review the respective and relative roles and responsibilities of government agencies, non-government organizations, and individual citizens for U.S. national security.
 Students discuss various policy and strategy issues, including balancing security and civil liberties and information sharing and protection and the USA Patriot Act.
 (Credit may not be earned for this course and Criminal Justice 3340.)

 BOR 3307 Introduction to Cybersecurity (3-0).
 This course introduces students to the wide range of modern communications technologies.
 Use of these technologies by government and business entities for intelligence gathering, their limitations, and vulnerabilities are introduced to students.
 An overview of the history of computer hacking is covered.
 Additionally, a brief overview of law and policy concerning cyber communications are discussed beginning with the National Security Act of 1947.